baileyherbert/utimes/README.md

 ### Errors

-Starting with version 5.0.0, this package throws descriptive and user-friendly error messages.
-Please note that these messages come from the operating system and will not be consistent between systems.
+This package throws descriptive and user-friendly error messages.
+These messages come from the operating system and may not be consistent between platforms.
 Here's an example:

 ```ts
 Error {